AndrewBrehmAtDialexa/MVVMExample/README.md

     * Each test file is created as a folder, with each individual test given an image with this naming convention
       * {methodName}.{deviceName}.png
       * ![Baseline Folder Structure](ReadMeImages/baselineFolderStructure.jpg)
-* If there is a FAILURE...
+* If there IS a FAILURE...
   * BaseSnapshotTest > `record(_ issue:)` (this is an overriden XCTestCase method)
   * BaseSnapshotTest > `saveDiffImage()`
     * Failure snapshots are placed into a folder using the 'SNAPSHOT_ARTIFACTS' var set up above